Zuehlke/SHMACK/README.md

 <a name="avoidBill" />
 ## How do I avoid to be surprised by a monthly bill of **1700 $** ?
 Also check out [spot instances](#spotinstances) to reduce costs.
 Check regularly the [Billing and Cost Dashboard](https://console.aws.amazon.com/billing/home), which Amazon will update daily.
-You also install the [AWS Console Mobile App](https://aws.amazon.com/console/mobile/) to even have an eye on the running instances and aggregated costs when you are sitting at your desk - and take actions if needed.
+You also install the [AWS Console Mobile App](https://aws.amazon.com/console/mobile/) to even have an eye on the running instances and aggregated costs no matter where you are - and take actions if needed like deleting a running stack.

 To not constantly poll the costs, set up a [billig alert](https://console.aws.amazon.com/billing/home#/preferences).